03 Aug, 2021

 Severe Drought Across Prairies Highlights Urgency for Adaptation Support in Agriculture

-Such events typically only happen every 20 to 50 years.
-However, drought events across the Prairie provinces are anticipated to grow in frequency, duration, and severity over the coming decades as a result of climate change.
+Drought events across the Prairie provinces are anticipated to grow in frequency, duration, and severity over the coming decades as a result of climate change.
 Such a future could be devastating for the region’s economy: the Prairie provinces account for more than 80% of Canada’s agricultural land and more than half of all income generated by farming is earned on the Prairies.

 Farmers across the Canadian Prairies have, over many generations, proven adaptable to changing climate conditions.
 Existing practices to cope include zero-till agriculture, changes in crop varieties and rotations, feed-stockpiling, and agricultural insurance, amongst others.
 However, as highlighted in the “Canada in a Changing Climate” Prairies chapter recently released by Natural Resources Canada, the warming climate is expected to amplify weather extremes beyond the recent experience of Prairie farmers.
 While farmers may benefit from higher temperatures and longer growing seasons, other projected impacts, such as more frequent and intense droughts and floods, pose serious threats.